-We also have a whole school approach to student welfare and engagement.
+We have a whole school approach to student welfare and engagement.

-The welfare of students, staff and parents is an underlying consideration in everything that is done, being reflected in many way; the way we treat each other, expectations of one another and efforts for each other.
+The welfare of students, staff and parents is an underlying consideration in everything that is done, being reflected in many ways; the way we treat each other, expectations of one another and efforts for each other.
 Our school believes that people are the most important resource and that they all have something to offer.

-Every week more than 30 "Special Friend" volunteers come into the school to work with individual children in areas of agreed interest, whether it is social, recreational or academic.
+Every week "Special Friend" volunteers come into the school to work with individual children in areas of agreed interest, whether it is social, recreational or academic.